grafana/grafana/docs/sources/tutorials/iis.md

 - the pattern for the Inbound Rule is incorrect.
 Edit the rule, click on the `Test pattern...` button, test the part of the url after `http://localhost:8080/` and make sure it matches.
 For `grafana/login` the test should return 3 capture groups: {R:0}: `grafana` {R:1}: `/` and {R:2}: `login`.
 - The `root_url` setting in the Grafana config file does not match the parent url with subpath.

-### Grafana Website only shows text with no images or css
+### Grafana website only shows text with no images or CSS

 {{< docs-imagebox img="/img/docs/tutorials/IIS_proxy_error.png"  max-width= "800px" >}}